neelarka/Web-Visualization-Dashboard-HW/README.md

 ## Background

 Data is more powerful when we share it with others!
-Here in this assigment we have used HTML and CSS to create a dashboard showing off the analysis we've done earlier in one of the past assignment.
+Here in this assigment we have used HTML and CSS to create a dashboard showing off the analysis we've done earlier.

 ![Images/landingResize.png](Images/landingResize.png)